rdking/proposal-class-members/docs/implementation-overview.md

 * If private data members exist, `class` will produce at minimum a class signature applied to all functions of the class, including the constructor.
 * If there are any class-private data members, the `class` keyword will also produce a class-closure on the constructor.
 * If there are any private data members that are not class-private:
-    * The `class` keyword will produce a private initializer function attached to the prototype.
+    * The `class` keyword will produce a private initializer function.
     * The private initializer function will produce a instance-closure on all instances.

 Upon instantiation of the `class`, immediately following the return of the new instance from the base class, the private initializer will be executed.

-When a function that accesses the private members of the context object is called, the context object is cheked to see if it has a property whose name matches the class signature of that function prior to the execution of the function.
-The same test is performed for each access of a private member of an object that is not the current context.
-These 2 checks guarantee that no access to private members can be performed from an inappropriate execution context, or using an inappropriate context object.
+When a function that accesses a private member of the context object is called, a map of accessible closures is created by matching the signatures of the context's closures to the signature list of the function.
+A similar map is generated for each object used as the target of operator `::` on first access.
+All member bindings are accessed via these maps.
+These maps guarantee that no access to private members can be performed from an inappropriate execution context, or using an inappropriate context object.
 This is _brand-checking_ as defined by this proposal.

 ## Additional Notes